 The proposed project would permanently alter the visual landscape.
 The heap leach pad and development rock stockpiles would remain in place and continue to be visible after closure and reclamation of the Lone Star Pit.
-During reclamation the top surfaces and side slopes of the development rock stockpiles would be revegetated, reducing the contrast in color and texture with the surrounding landscape.
+During reclamation the top surfaces and side slopes of the development rock stockpiles and heap leach pad would be revegetated, reducing the contrast in color and texture with the surrounding landscape.
 The topological changes resulting from the proposed project would be permanent.